cloudzombie/CMCA/about-cannabis.md

 always guided by patient experience and the best research available.
 We spend a lot of time reading papers and vetting them for credibility.
 We don’t get our knowledge from random web articles and neither should you.

+## Illinois Program
+Illinois was the 23rd state to pass legislation legalizing the use of cannabis to treat certain medical conditions.
+Every state has different rules that govern medical cannabis use and the rules here are different than other states, even ones that only allow medical and not recreational use.